Unity and Coherence in Essays

 Here is an example of a brief essay that includes a paragraph that does not support the thesis “Many people are changing their diets to be healthier.”

 People are concerned about pesticides, steroids, and antibiotics in the food they eat.
 Many now shop for organic foods since they don’t have the pesticides used in conventionally grown food.
-Meat from chicken and cows that are not given steroids or antibiotics are gaining in popularity even though they are much more expensive.
+Meat from chicken and cows that are not given steroids or antibiotics are gaining popularity even though they are much more expensive.
 More and more, people are eliminating pesticides, steroids, and antibiotics from their diets.

 Eating healthier also is beneficial to the environment since there are less pesticides poisoning the earth.
 Pesticides getting into the waterways is creating a problem with drinking water.
 Historically, safe drinking water has been a problem.
 It is believed the Ancient Egyptians drank beer since the water was not safe to drink.
 Brewing beer killed the harmful organisms and bacteria in the water from the Nile.

 There is a growing concern about eating genetically modified foods, and people are opting for non-GMO diets.
 Some people say there are more allergic reactions and other health problems resulting from these foods.
-Others are concerned because there are no long-term studies which clearly show no adverse health effects such as cancers or other illnesses.
+Others are concerned because there are no long-term studies that clearly show no adverse health effects such as cancers or other illnesses.
 Avoiding GMO food is another way people are eating healthier food.

-See how just one paragraph can take away from the effectiveness of the essay in showing how people are changing to healthier food since the unity and coherence are affected.
+See how just one paragraph can take away from the effectiveness of the essay in showing how people are changing to healthier food since unity and coherence are affected.
 There is no longer unity among all the paragraphs.
 The thought pattern is disjointed and the essay loses its coherence.

 Transitions and Logical Flow of Ideas